-Business Process Management (BPM) is evolving to agentic BPM, a paradigm where autonomous AI agents orchestrate and execute workflows—is reshaping how organizations automate, govern, and optimize their operations.
-While BPM has long focused on codifying repeatable human processes, the emergence of intelligent agents introduces a transformative shift: systems that can think, decide, and act within defined governance boundaries.
-Our team dives into the concept of agentic BPM, contrasts AI agent-based automation with human-in-the-loop (HITL) models, and discusses strategies for governance, and bias mitigation in workflows powered by AI agents.
+Business Process Management (BPM) is evolving to Agentic BPM, a paradigm where autonomous AI agents orchestrate and execute workflows.
+This shift is reshaping how organizations automate, govern, and optimize their operations.
+While BPM has long focused on codifying repeatable human processes, the emergence of intelligent agents introduces a transformative change: systems that can think, decide, and act within defined governance boundaries.
+Our team dives into the concept of Agentic BPM, contrasts AI agent-based automation with human-in-the-loop (HITL) models, and discusses strategies for governance and bias mitigation in workflows powered by AI agents.

 What is Agentic BPM?

-- Real-time reasoning over process context and data
+- Real-time reasoning: Analyzing process context and data instantly.

 The Rise of AI Agents in Workflow Automation